celphcs30/Resistance-Restraints-Mod-Upgraded/README.md

 ## Features

 * **Restraining table** - Immobilizes prisoners and slowly reduces resistance and will.
 Hunger and sleep needs drop to negligible levels, ensuring minimal upkeep.
+Can be placed in individual prison cells or barracks.
 * **Humiliation cage** - Strips dignity, privacy, and apparel.
 Reduces prisoner resistance and will at a moderate rate.
 Effective, though prolonged use risks mental collapse.
+Can be placed in individual prison cells or barracks.
 * **Sensory collapser** - High-intensity deprivation chamber that bombards subjects with disorienting stimuli.
 Triggers early stages of Stockholm syndrome and only affects unwaveringly loyal prisoners.
 When unwaveringly loyal status is removed, instantly zeros both resistance and will.
+Can be placed in individual prison cells or barracks.
 * **Chemfuel bath** - Expedited resistance and will reduction through chemical burns.
 Requires frequent refueling to maintain effectiveness.
+Can be placed in individual prison cells or barracks.

 ## Resistance & Will Reduction